aishwaryasontakke/Storage-System/README.md

-# Storage-System-using-Generics
+# Storage-System
-Implementation of a storage system which allows to store and remove items using generics.

 ## Part 1
-The following methods of a storage system are implemented:</br>
+The following methods of a storage system are implemented using generics:</br>

                boolean add(E e)
                void    add(int index, E element)